Criminal Justice

 The expertise, connections and reach of specialist charities is needed more than ever, yet many have struggled to access funding or get their voices heard.

-To address that, in 2020, we awarded funding to 17 specialist charities and partnerships to influence change under our priority areas.
+We awarded funding to 17 specialist charities and partnerships to influence change in the criminal justice system.
 From challenging discriminatory treatment received by Muslim prisoners, to supporting smaller specialist charities to speak up in a difficult environment or calling for early intervention and better alternatives to prison, these charities have been working to improve policy and practice across the system.

 Many of these charities achieved important steps towards these goals over the course of this funding – but the environment continues to be challenging and there are further opportunities to build on their success.
 As such, in 2022, we awarded additional funding to nine of these charities to continue building on what they have achieved so far.
 Here is an overview of the projects: